The Best of Houston Sight-Seeing with Children

 Phone: (713) 621-1500

-Whether you’re here to beat the summer heat, get into the holiday spirit, throw a private bash no guest will soon forget, or anything in between, your will not want to miss out on all this frigid fun.
+Whether you’re here to beat the summer heat, get into the holiday spirit, throw a private bash no guest will soon forget, or anything in between, you will not want to miss out on all this frigid fun.
 Located in the food court level of the Galleria Mall, this indoor rink is open to the public year-round, rain or shine.
 Watch on from the second-story viewing terrace as the kids engage in a game of Broomstick Ball or one of the rink’s regular skating lessons, or even take an adult skating class yourself.

 Be sure to get in on the group discounts if you’re visiting with 10 or more skaters, but note that while guests can skate as long as they want, as soon as they are out of the rink, they’re out for the rest of the day.
-When everyone’s had their fill of skating, your group can grab a bite at the surrounding food court or even pop in to The Galleria’s stretch of stores and shops.
+When everyone’s had their fill of skating, your group can grab a bite at the surrounding food court or even pop into The Galleria’s stretch of stores and shops.

 Moody Gardens on Galveston Island